SWDE bills: clear, understandable and complete

 • VAT.

-8. Breakdown of your water bill cost items
+8. Proportion of water cost items

 Graph showing the proportion of the various cost items that make up your bill.

-9. Breakdown of the cost components of your water
+9. Detailed breakdown of the water price

 Detailed explanation of the price calculation and the current rate.

-10. Your consumption history
+10. Average household consumption

-11. This box provides a summary breakdown of your bill:
+12. This box provides a summary breakdown of your bill:

 • place where the water is consumed and its number in our database;